QuantumOverture/CS-Stuff-Code-Notes-and-Scripts_/README.md

-# CS & Stuff Code, Notes, and Scripts
+# CS & Stuff: Code, Notes, and Scripts
 A place where I keep notes.code,and scripts(and possibly more) for YouTube videos [https://www.youtube.com/channel/UCp2HrtejRkWuf1h_TJ4LHcA].

 # Organization